 Indian scientists fight cancer with plant molecules What do tea, turmeric and broccoli have in common?
 A lot, when it comes to an arsenal of certain chemicals found in them, called phytochemicals, that can be harnessed to combat cancer therapy side-effects in synergy with conventional anti-cancer drugs.
 Chemotherapy is fraught with side-effects.
 Now Indian scientists have shown how certain naturally-occurring plant chemicals when used in combination with routine cancer drugs can actually lower the dosage of the medication, thereby minimising the after-effects.
 Eat, Drink and Live Forever: Immortality is 20 Years Away It seems that we’ve been edging toward becoming a race of cyborgs for a number of years.
 Medical advances like replacement limbs and joints, cochlear implants, and artificial organs are already being used.
 Improving medical technology and our understanding of anatomy will continue to drive the human race toward immortality, according to scientist Ray Kurzweil.
 He believes that within 20 years, there will be no need for humans to face death at all.
 Nanotechnology will be applied to create artificial vital organs and even artificial blood cells.
 Kurzweil and other scientists believe that by using nanotechnology, we can reprogram our bodies’ “stone-age software” to halt the aging process, then do away with death altogether.
-In Kurzweil’s perception of the future, we’ll all sport cybernetic limbs and organs, and rely on nanobots to keep us alive through traumatic injuries and illnesses.

-Video clips on a range of Science topics Appendicitis?
+Elucidating biological cells' transport mechanisms A new study focuses on the motion of motor proteins in living cells, applying a physicist's tool called non-equilibrium statistical mechanics Motion fascinates physicists.
+It becomes even more intriguing when observed in vivo in biological cells.
+Using an ingenious setup, Japanese scientists have now calculated the force of molecular motors acting on inner components of biological cells, known as organelles.
+In a new study, published in EPJ E, the focus is on mitochondria - akin to micrometric range cellular power plants - travelling along microtubules in a cell.
+Appendicitis?
 Human Appendix Maybe Not Useless After All For a long time, we’ve believed that the human appendix was more or less good for nothing.
 Darwin postulated that the appendix was a remnant of evolution that was no longer needed.
 But for the first time, researchers are actually taking a close look at the appendix and its function.
 And they’ve come to believe that it is, after all, good for something: it may help to restock the stomach with good bacteria after an illness, like a bout of diarrhea. (image via: ashe-villain) Scientists and researchers from Duke University Medical Center, the University of Arizona and Arizona State University collaborated on the study, which concluded that not only is the appendix not useless – it’s also been around far longer than anyone previously thought.